jacobhinkle/lagomorph/README.md

 # Installation

-To install, simply run the following from the top level of this repository:
+To install, simply run the following:

 ```
-pip install --upgrade .
+pip install lagomorph
 ```

 This will pull in the following prerequisites: